nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 ## Traces
 Traces track the path of a request as it moves through various services in a distributed system.
 They help visualize how requests propagate across different components (a sort of distributed [stack trace](https://en.wikipedia.org/wiki/Stack_trace)).

-- **Distributed Context**: Traces are particularly valuable in distributed architectures where a request can span multiple services, databases, and external APIs.
 - **Span and Trace IDs**: Traces are composed of spans, which represent a single operation within a service.
 Each span contains a unique ID, and all spans related to a single request share the same trace ID.
 - **End-to-End Latency**: Traces provide visibility into the time taken by each service involved in processing a request.